Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Everyone needs some carbohydrate-containing foods in their diet.
 The actual amount that you need to eat will depend on your age, activity levels and the goals you are trying to achieve.
 For example, one person trying to lose weight and manage their blood glucose levels on a low-carb diet would restrict their carb intake, while another person who is happy with their weight may decide to eat more healthy carbs.
 The total amount of carbohydrate eaten will have the biggest effect on your glucose levels after eating, so it is important to know how much you’re eating.
 However, not everyone with diabetes needs to restrict their carb intake.

-Knowing how much carbs is in you food
+Knowing how many carbs are in your food

 If you’re living with diabetes, and take insulin, you’ll need to take that into account when eating carbs.
 Learn about which foods contain carbohydrates, how to estimate carbohydrate portions and how to monitor their effect on blood glucose levels.